 Application Hearing

-A large part of preparing for an application is preparing the evidence that will be considered by the judge or master in deciding whether to grant the order requested in the application.
+A large part of preparing for an application is preparing the evidence that will be considered by the judge or associate judge in deciding whether to grant the order requested in the application.
 All the evidence in chambers is presented to the Court by affidavit.
 See Affidavits.

 One of the most useful things you can do to prepare is to spend some time watching chambers hearings so you understand how applications are presented in court.
 In Vancouver and Victoria, chambers hearings are held every day or on set days throughout the week.
 At other courthouses they may be less frequent.
 You can contact the registry to find out when chambers hearings are scheduled in your location.
 Courtrooms, while in session, are open to the public and you are welcome to attend to observe the proceedings.